UPDATED: Pickerington hires Violet Township's Greg Butcher as city manager

 Gray said Wiseman has done "a wonderful job" as city manager "and he's respected" by city employees and officials throughout central Ohio.

-Gray added he has “a great deal of respect” for Butcher, having worked with him on community and regional issues over the past two decades.
+Gray said he has "a great deal of respect" for Butcher, having worked with him on community and regional issues over the past two decades.

 Gray also noted Butcher has a degree in civil engineering from Ohio State University and a master's degree in public administration from Ohio University.